 The peer-reviewed lung cancer research program is an important part of the federal lung cancer research portfolio.
-For a variety of service-connected reasons, lung cancer continues to pose a notable threat to military personnel.
-The peer-reviewed lung cancer research program is facilitating both ongoing and emerging activities that advance scientific understanding of lung cancer in meaningful ways and lead to improvements in health and wellness.
+For a variety of service-connected reasons, lung cancer continues to pose a notable threat to

 Thank you for your consideration of our FY22 funding recommendations.
 Again, we ask for your opposition to all policy riders that would weaken key lung health protections.